silkapp/rest/tutorial.md

 ```

 The first two type parameters represent the context that the handlers for this resource will run in.
+The first represents the context you get from your parent resource.
+The second one is the context
+you get after a single resource has been identified.
+It can be used to pass data to subresources.
-For now, let's just assume they are both IO.
-The last three type parameters are identifiers for this
+We'll see an example of this soon.
+The last three type parameters are identifiers for this resource:
-resource: one for a single item, one for listings, and one for top-level actions.
-We'll get to these
+one for a single item, one for listings, and one for top-level actions.
+We'll get to these later.
-later.

 Let's define a resource for blog posts.
 The easiest way to create a resource is using one of the
 smart constructors: `mkResourceId`, `mkResourceReader` and `mkResourceReaderWith`.
 Which one you use
 depends on what the types `m` and `s` are in your resource.
-Since we define both to be `IO`, we'll
+Since this is a top level resource and
+we don't do anything special, we'll have the first one be `IO`.
+We'll define the second, which is
+the context for subhandlers, to contain the `Title` of the post using `ReaderT Title IO`.
+This means
-use `mkResourceId`:
+we'll use `mkResourceReader`:

 ``` haskell
 module Api.Post (resource) where